Musing With Cecil Buffington ~ A Continuing Legacy

 After a visitor 3 and out, the Dragons went to work.
 Fourth and one at the Pirates 33.
 Al said, "who do you think will carry the ball on this play?"
 I smiled as I said, "Colby Clark."
 Right on cue, Clark cut off tackle, broke 2 tackles on the stacked Pirate line and out ran two other defenders for the 33-yard touchdown and a 14-7 Dragon lead at the 6:22 mark of the third quarter.

-The Dragons put up aother score with 2:29 left in the third quarter and put the game completely out of reach with a 68-yard, 13-play drive that ate up another 5-plus minutes in the fourth quarter with only 4:20 remaining in the game.
+The Dragons put up aother score with 2:29 left in the third quarter and put the game completely out of reach with a 68-yard, 13-play drive that ate up another 5-plus minutes in the fy out of reach with a 68-yard, 13-play drive that ate up another 5-plus minutes in the fourth quarter with only 4:20 remaining in the game.
 This made the final score Jefferson 28 and Appling County 7.

 I mentioned to Al that I had predicted a 28 - 20 Jefferson victory earlier in the day on facebook.
 He said.
 "Well, you were half right."

 I think I owe the Jefferson defense an apology for thinking they might give up 20 points.
 This defensive team, althought young, is a strong, capable defense that can rise to the occasion when needed as demonstrated earlier in the season down in Hart County with a late game stop that preserved a big Dragon win.